It had been a thousand years since he’d seen this lake.

 He smiled.
 It felt good to be released from the coffin-sized car.

 The driver appeared to be an old man with a slight bald patch on the top of his head, but his age was not easily determined.
 His formerly red hair had given ground to grey and this was neatly trimmed at his shirt collar.
 In contrast to the grey hair, his sparkling green eyes were topped by generous eyebrows and danced with youthful energy.
 A closely trimmed grey beard softened the sharp jutting angles of his cheekbones and nose and hid any wrinkles.

-He was not a handsome man, but women found him striking and unforgettable while he was with them.
-Afterward, of course, they forgot him quickly.
+He was not a handsome man but women found him striking and unforgettable while he was with them.
+Afterwards of course, they forgot him quickly.

 He glanced at the forest in front of him, took a step sideways, closed the door of the car with a small slam.
 He knew it wouldn’t stay shut unless he did.

 And then, only then, did he turn to look at the lake.
 He swivelled his head from left to right and took in the surrounding forests.
 He smiled softly and a sense of deep calm filled him as he walked toward the water’s edge.